ying32/govcl/README.en-US.md

 ----

-**Starting with govcl 2.0, `Delphi/VCL` will no longer be supported.
+**The current version no longer supports `Delphi/VCL`.
 The last branch that supports the vcl version: [last-vcl-support](https://github.com/ying32/govcl/tree/last-vcl-support/).**

 ## Cross-platform Golang GUI library.
 Use Lazarus LCL for binding.